 - Provide proof of completion of a 50-hour service learning experience (the WVNCC Human Services internship will fulfill this requirement)

 - Schedule and complete an interview with the Social Work Program Director at Bethany College

 In addition to General Education Outcomes, students successfully completing and receiving and A.A. degree under the articulation agreement with Bethany College’s School of Social Work should be able to:

 - Demonstrate knowledge of the history of the “human services/social work” profession and the evolution of its various delivery systems.

 - Demonstrate knowledge of the basic concepts, theories, and strategies used in social work/ human services and apply basic skills related to general education curriculum requirements for the Social Work A.A. degree.

 - Demonstrate a readiness to enter a bachelor degree program with appropriate commitment to attendance, initiative, organization and interest in the profession.

 *Although a cumulative GPA of 2.0 meets requirements for graduation at WVNCC, students who do not meet the GPA (or other special) requirements at the transfer institution for admission to this baccalaureate program may not be admitted to the program until they are able to meet those requirements.
 Students should consult with an advisor at the transfer institution early in their program to check on this, and other requirements for admission to the baccalaureate program.

-Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
-If you have been convicted of a felony or misdemeanor, please contact the appropriate Program Director or Division Chair.
+Important information: If a prospective student has ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny employment or placement in certain settings, even if all academic requirements have been completed.
+If a student has ever been convicted of a felony or misdemeanor, he/she should contact the appropriate Program Director or Division Chair.